TimeToBustTheTower/NDSDC_FindingLaneLines/WriteUp_P1_Submission.md

 * Extracting lanes through colour detection (currently only set for thresholds of yellow and white).
 * Automating filtering of unexpected dirt objects which could come across the camera.
 * HSL parameter adaptive towards light sensitivity through shadows and direct sunlight or street light.
-* Region of interest which is independant of image size and position of camera which is recording the image.
+* Region of interest which is independent of image size and position of camera which is recording the image.

 ---
 [GitHub Link]